ThePhD/ThePhD.github.io/_posts/2020-10-06-The Community.markdown

 [![YouTube Video by ThePhD titled "The...
 Community?"](assets/img/2020-10-06/Thumbnail.png)](https://www.youtube.com/watch?v=vaLKm9FE8oo)

-There is one point that I feel that I have no expanded upon enough, even if I hinted at it towards the end of the video.
+There is one point that I feel that I have not expanded upon enough, even if I hinted at it towards the end of the video.
 That is, the following:

 ### Making Your Own Spaces